• Home

 Creating a call to action or evoking a gut reaction will really help boost your click-throughs for your pins.

-3. To use hashtags or to not use hashtags.
+3. To use hashtags or to not use hashtags, that is the question!

-And with saying that, my hashtag game has now changed.
-Here’s why…
+But with saying that, my hashtag game has now changed, and here’s why…

-As of late, (December 2020) I have NOT been using hashtags for some of my pins.
+As of late, (December 2020) I have NOT been using hashtags for most of my pins.
 Actually for a lot of them!
-I haven’t noticed a huge difference like it not impacting my blog traffic BUT as we all know with the changing algorithms that can all change.
+I haven’t noticed a huge difference with it impacting my blog traffic BUT as we all know with the changing algorithms that can all change.

 So in a few months, I will check to see what my most popular pins are in my google analytics to see if my top pins all have something in common, hence if they have hashtags or not.